Skip to main content

 Ineligibility / Wait List

-If, and only if, the program of study within the academic program/department of the teacher candidate’s major has a wait list for student teaching, ineligible students who have met the following criteria may be placed to student teach if they:
+If, and only if, the program of study within the academic program/department of the teacher candidate’s major has a wait list for student teaching, ineligible teacher candidates who have met the following criteria may be placed to student teach if they:

 Every effort will be made to provide placements.
 The location of the placement and scheduling will depend on: